 This is where you more or less hand it over to someone else to do it all for you.
 Manage your money, invest your money and keep you on track.

 Generally, financial advisors are there to support those that already have significant wealth.
-A lot of financial advisors only really work with people who have at least £100k in assets.
+Many financial advisors only really work with people with at least £100k in assets.

 They don’t generally work with people below this, as given the fees they need to charge, it doesn’t make it viable for them or you.

 So a financial advisor is typically for people who already have significant wealth.